-- 1. On September 21, 2009, the effective date of his RIF, Employee had occupied the position of Plumber Worker, RW-4206-7, in the Career Service.
-Pursuant to § 2412 of the RIF regulations, Agency established a retention register for Employee's competitive level. - 2.
-Employee's Retention Register shows that his RIF service computation date is October 6, 1985.
-Because every position in the four-person competitive level was eliminated, Employee was terminated. - 3.
+1. On September 11, 2009, the effective date of his RIF, Employee had occupied the position of Support Services Specialist, DS-342-09-02, in the Career Service.
+Pursuant to § 2412 of the RIF regulations, Agency established a retention register for Employee's competitive level.
+Employee was the only person in his competitive level.

+- 2. Employee's Retention Register shows that his RIF service computation date is June 4, 1997.
+Because all the positions in his competitive level were eliminated, Employee was terminated. - 3.
 Employee received the requisite 30-day notice prior to the effective date of his separation. - 4.
-At the conference, Employee alleged that he was an outstanding employee for many years.
+In his legal brief, Employee alleged that errors were made in his one round of lateral competition.
+Among other things, Employee asserted that he was not given his veteran's preference in the scoring.